DrkSephy/technetium/README.md

 > [Technetium](http://technetium.herokuapp.com/) is a data aggregation web application built using the Bitbucket API.
-It features an all-in-one issue tracker across multiple repositories, along with both visualization and statistical reports of data pertaining to a repository.
+It features an all-in-one issue tracker across multiple repositories, along with both visualization and statistical reports of data pertaining to a repository. **Currently, Technetium only supports generation of reports for Mercurial-based repositories**.

 #### Installation and Running Django